rabbitmq/rabbitmq-website/versioned_docs/version-4.0/quorum-queues/index.md

 Starting with RabbitMQ 4.0, the delivery limit for quorum queues defaults to 20.

-The 3.13.x era behavior where there was no lilmit can be restored by setting the limit to `-1` using an [optional queue argument](./queues#optional-arguments) at declaration time or using a policy as demonstrated below.
+The 3.13.x era behavior where there was no limit can be restored by setting the limit to `-1` using an [optional queue argument](./queues#optional-arguments) at declaration time or using a policy as demonstrated below.